Probability bounds for active learning in the regression problem: Introduction

-where $\hat{x}_{n}$ is the ``best`` possible estimator in some sense over the whole data collection, with $N$ small.
-That is, a good sample selection requires searching for the most informative, in some sense, part of the sample.

-In this article we propose a statistical regularization approach for selecting a good subsample of the data by introducing a weighted sampling scheme (importance weighting) and an appropriate penalty function over the sampling choices.
-This will be done by fixing a spanning family $\{\phi_{j}\}_{j}$ and considering the best approximation $x_{m}$ of $x_{0}$ over $\{\phi_{j}\}_{j=1}^{m}$.
-In this way the problem of model selection and choosing a good sampling set can be considered simultaneously.
+In this article we propose a statistical regularization approach for selecting a good subsample of the data in this regression setting by introducing a weighted sampling scheme (importance weighting) and an appropriate penalty function over the sampling choices.

+We begin by establishing basic results for a fixed model, and then the problem of model selection and choosing a good sampling set simultaneously.
 This is what is known as active learning.
-We will consider two approaches.
-The first, the batch approach \cite{Sugiyama-Rubens}, assumes the sampling set is chosen all at once, based on the minimization of a certain penalized loss function which can then be generalized to consider the problem of selecting the model as well.
-The second, the iterative approach \cite{Beygelzimer}, considers a two step iterative method choosing alternatively the best new point to be sampled and the best model given the set of points.
-In both cases, based on concentration-type inequalities we will show that the estimation schemes attain optimal rates while reducing the size of the sample.
-Although variance minimization techniques for choosing appropriate subsamples is a well used tool in practice, giving adequate bounds in probability allowing for active learning which leads to optimal rates has been much less studied in the regression setting.
+We will develop two approaches.
+The first, a batch approach \citep[see for example][]{Sugiyama--Rubens}, assumes the sampling set is chosen all at once, based on the minimization of a certain penalized loss function for the weighted sampling scheme.
+The second, an iterative approach \citep{Beygelzimer}, considers a two step iterative method choosing alternatively the best new point to be sampled and the best model given the set of points.

+The weighted sampling scheme requires each data point $t_i$ to be sampled with a certain probability $p(t_i)$ which is assumed to be inferiorly bounded by a certain constant $p_{min}$.
+This constant plays an important role because it controls the expected sample size $\esp{}{N}=\sum_{i=1}^n p(t_i)>np_{min}$.
+However, it also is inversely proportional to the obtained error terms in the batch procedure (see Theorems \ref{teoconsistencia1}, \ref{teoconsistencia2} and the results in Section \ref{subsection3} ), so choosing $p_{min}$ too small will lead to poor bounds.
+Thus essentially, the batch procedure aims at selecting the best subset of data points (points with high probability) for the user chosen error bound.
+In the iterative procedure this problem is addressed by considering a sequence of sampling probabilities $\{p_j\}$ where at each step $j$ $p_j(t_i)$ is chosen to be as big as the greatest fluctuation for this data point over the hypothesis model for this step.

+Following the active learning literature for the regression problem based on ordinary least squares (OLS) and weighted least squares learning (WLS) \cite[see, for example,][and the references therein]{Sugiyama--Rubens, Sugiyama,Sugiyama1} in this article we deal mainly with a linear regression setting and a quadratic loss function.
+This will be done by fixing a spanning family $\{\phi_{j}\}_{j=1}^m$ and considering the best $L^2$ approximation $x_{m}$ of $x_{0}$ over this family.
+However, our approach is based on empirical error minimization techniques and can be readily extended to consider other models whenever bounds in probability are available for the error term.
+With this in mind we have included a more general formulation for bounded noise models in Section \ref{subsection3}.